empierre/MyDomoAtHome/README.md

 And check again

-    sudo node —version // should print version 4.4.x or similar sudo npm —version // should print version 2.2.x or similar
+    node —version // should print version 4.4.x or similar npm —version // should print version 2.2.x or similar

 ### Installing the software Debian package .deb

+    rm node-mydomoathome-latest.deb
     wget http://www.e-nef.com/domoticz/mdah/node-mydomoathome-latest.deb
     sudo dpkg -i node-mydomoathome-latest.deb edit /etc/mydomoathome/config.json with your values

+### Migrating from old/Legacy MyDomoAtHome

+Shut down the old service
+    sudo service MyDomoAtHome.sh stop

+N.B. you can have the both at the same time, just chane the App name in the config.json file

 ## Running the service